Corey Stokes: Sophomore

 In Stokes's sophomore season he averaged 22.8 minutes, 9.3 points, 3.4 rebounds, 1.0 assists.
 He hit numerous vital shots to propel his team to the Final Four, where they lost to North Carolina.
 He shot 41% from the field, 41.8% from 3-point territory, and 85% from the foul line during the season.

 Junior

 During Stokes's junior season, he averaged 26 minutes, 9.5 ppg, 4.0 rebounds, and 0.9 assists.
 He shot 41.6% from the field, 38.3% from the 3-point territory, and 87.3% from the charity stripe.

 Senior

 Stokes's senior season was highlighted by ESPN's College Gameday coming to campus for a game against the University of Pittsburgh.
 Due to turf toe injury that plagued him for most of the second half of the season he was unable to play in the game.
 For his senior year he averaged 14.9 ppg, 3.3 rebounds, and 1.3 assists.
-He went undrafted in the 2011 NBA draft and is currently exploring his professional options in France, Spain and Turkey.
+He declared for the 2011 NBA draft, but went undrafted and decided to explore his professional options in France, Spain and Turkey.